-- A new textbook, Key Concepts in Geomorphology, will be published in August 2013.
+- A new textbook, Key Concepts in Geomorphology, was published in December 2013.
 Supported by the National Science Foundation, the book (ISBN-10:1429238607) focusses on the fundamental knowledge of our discipline and reflects extensive community input and peer review.

 - Geology 151 - Geomorphology is a field intensive class about how Earth's surface works.
 Fieldwork, interactive lectures, and laboratory exercises focus on mass fluxes, force balances, and tools relevant to solving environmental problems.

 - People are Geomorphology at UVM.
 Since 1994, undergraduates, Masters, and Doctoral students have solved problems in surface processes.
 We have hosted post-doctoral researchers as well as collaborators from around the world.

 - We are involved in projects all over the world.
 Short project summaries tell you more about what we have done and learned, provide photographs of field sites, and link to relevant publications and the people involved.

 - An up-to-date list of publications authored or co-authored by Geomorphologists associated with the University of Vermont is available here along with PDFs for downloading (for educational use).

-- We have web-based resources including The Landscape Change Program a database containing >22,000 images of Vermont, educational web-ware that uses images to facilitate learning about rivers and slopes, and a collection of photos for teaching Geomorphology.
+- We have web-based resources including The Landscape Change Program a database containing >71,000 images of Vermont, educational web-ware that uses images to facilitate learning about rivers and slopes, and a collection of thousands of photos for teaching Geomorphology.